 Savings accounts not only are great places to stash cash for upcoming purchases and unexpected needs but also give you an excellent way to make a few extra dollars.
 Although the interest rate on most savings accounts these days is not high, you may be able to score a better rate if you opt for a money market savings account or keep your money in a credit union.
 A business credit card with no annual fee gives you another way to pay for new goods or services that you would need anyway.
 Opt for a cash-back card that will earn you money every time you make a purchase, and be sure to pay off your card on time every month.

 8. Think About Where You Are Spending Money

-If you take a look at your budget from the past few months, you may be surprised to see just how much money you are spending in certain areas.
+If you look at your budget from the past few months, you may be surprised to see just how much money you are spending in certain areas.
 You may be getting office supply products that you do not even need.
 You may even be paying for services that you have not used for months.
 Although these changes may seem trivial at first glance, they can certainly add up over time.
-Small business owners may be able to improve cash flow by calling up vendors with whom they work and either canceling products and services or negotiating new rates.
+Small business owners may improve cash flow by calling up vendors with whom they work and either canceling products and services or negotiating new rates.

 9. Look at Your Prices

 If you have completed all of the previous steps but are still struggling to get the business cash flow you need, your problem may lie with your goods or services’ prices.
 Perhaps it is time to raise prices if your customer base is strong and loyal.
 If you are struggling to get customers in the door, your prices may be too high to justify them spending money at your business.
 Inefficient pricing can cost you quite a bit over time but can be caught and addressed through regular reviews.

 Of course, there are plenty of other steps for increasing cash flow for a small business.
 Finding new avenues for selling, such as an online marketplace, applying for a small business loan, reducing staff overtime, improving your marketing techniques, and even working with a good accountant can get you back on the best path for your business’s financial success.